BeauWilliams97/jc427371-cp3402-learningjournal/journal-week7.md

 As mentioned previously, I decided to trial [XXAMP](https://www.apachefriends.org/download.html).
 XXAMP is incredibly easy to set up.
 One click install, and then run the XXAMP control panel.
 From there, you can launch all the required software/services.
 Very self explanatory.
 No additional reading/documentation required.

 I followed along with this tutorial - [Signup and Login with PHP and MySQL](https://www.youtube.com/watch?v=5L9UhOnuos0&t=2136s) to understand how to implement sign up/login/logout functionality in PHP.
 I made slight adjustments to the syling of the forms as well as the positioning of the logged in/logged out status.
 Familiarising myself with the basics of PHP was probably the most challenging learning activity this week.
+I tried but couldn't work out how to do majority of the requirments for this weeks practical idependently.
+I needed more time to read/practice.

 # **Estimated Hours & Content Insights**
 I spent roughly 5 hours on this weeks prac.